 In 2016, the Department of Justice stated it would no longer use private prisons to house federal inmates because they compared poorly to federally run prisons.

 If you’re a candidate for a corrections position, you may be required to take tests that assess communication skills and psychological fitness for this high-stress job.
 Most corrections positions will require a bachelor’s degree, according to the BLS.

 Corrections Job Prospects

-The BLS projects a 6% increase in corrections jobs between 2016 and 2026, about as fast as the national average.*
+The BLS projects a 3% increase in corrections jobs between 2018 and 2028, slower than the national average.*

 Next Steps to a Career in Law Enforcement or Corrections

 A career in corrections or law enforcement can be rewarding.
 Due to the high-risk work environment, being well prepared before entering the field is recommended.